HomeTaxesTax relief

 How far back can I claim tax relief?

-You can claim tax relief for expenses made up to four years previously.
+You can claim tax relief for expenses made up to four years previously (e.g., you have until 31 December 2026 to claim for the 2022 tax year).
 To make the claim, you must have records of what you’ve spent.
 If you’re claiming for the current tax year, Revenue will make the adjustments based on your tax code.
 For claims on previous years, they will either make adjustments or give you a tax refund.

-If tax relief has freed up some of your income, you could make the most of your extra money by putting it to work in a high-yield savings account.
-From competitive deposit accounts to flexible demand deposit accounts, earn interest on your money today with Raisin Bank.
+If tax relief has freed up some of your income, you could make the most of your extra money by putting it to work in a savings account.
+From competitive fixed term deposit accounts to flexible demand deposit accounts, explore your options with Raisin.